jboss-fuse/fuse-karaf/quickstarts/camel/camel-jms/README.md

 Undeploy the Archive
 --------------------

-To uninstall the bundle in Fuse:
+To stop and undeploy the bundle in Fuse:

+1. Enter `bundle:list` command to retrieve your bundle id
-1. To stop and uninstall the bundle enter
+2. To stop and uninstall the bundle enter

-        uninstall "JBoss Fuse :: Quickstarts :: camel-jms"
+        bundle:uninstall <id>